bleutzinn/grav-plugin-add-page-by-form/README.md

         -
             addpage: null
         -
-            display: thank-you
+            display: '/blog'
 ---

-You can add a new blog post by filling in the form below.
+Write your blog post:

 ```
+After the form has been submitted the user is taken to the blog main page where the new post should show up.

 ## Form page Frontmatter